nypl-spacetime/map-vectorizer/README.md

 The Vectorizer was made to work with the [NYPL map atlases](http://digitalcollections.nypl.org/search/index?filters%5Btitle_uuid_s%5D%5B%5D=Maps%20of%20the%20city%20of%20New%20York%7C%7C323e4180-c603-012f-0c9f-58d385a7bc34&keywords=&layout=false#/?scroll=24).
 It is likely that your maps have different quality and colors.
 In order for this to work in your maps, you first need to do some minor config adjustments to generate a proper threshold file for your set (assuming it is a map set similar to the provided example `test.tif`):

+1. Your map needs to be in **WSG84 projection**.
+Other projections might be supported in the future.
 1. Open a representative from map (or maps) in GIMP
 1. With the color picker, **select the color that most represents the paper/background color** (using a 5-pixel averaging pick would be best).
 Make note of the **red, green and blue values** (0-255).
 1. Do the **same for the building colors** (like the pink, green, blue in the example).